-In terms of static effects, EC accession has resulted on trade creation in the manufacturing sector.
+In terms of static effects, EC accession has resulted in trade creation in the manufacturing sector.
 Indeed, it has had dramatic effects in trade patterns.
 As a matter of fact, in the early 1980s the Spanish economy was the least open to industrial trade of any of the EC members.
-Hence, the participation in a custom union like the EC, has resulted in the dismantling of trade barriers for the other members of the union.
-Trade liberalization also exposed the highly protected and noncompetitive sectors of the economy to foreign competition.
+Hence, the participation in a customs union like the EC has resulted in the dismantling of trade barriers for the other members of the union.
+Trade liberalization also exposed the highly protected and non-competitive sectors of the economy to foreign competition.

-Some EC products already had preferential access to the Portuguese and Spanish market as a result of the 1972 and 1970 Preferential Trade Agreements (PTAs).
+Some EC products already had preferential access to the Portuguese and Spanish markets as a result of the 1970 and 1972 Preferential Trade Agreements (PTAs).
 Trade creation was reasonably expected given the high level of protection (particularly in Spain) before accession to the EC as well as the similarity of the structure of industry in Portugal, Spain, and the EC.
 Accession did not have negative consequences on non-EC suppliers because Spain and Portugal's tariffs on non-EC imports were aligned to the common external tariff, which in general was much lower than Iberian tariffs on non-EC imports prior to accession.
 Furthermore, as a result of the 1970 and 1972 PTAs Spain and Portugal had already benefited from a substantial cut in the external Common Customs Tariff, therefore Iberian exports to the EC did not have discriminatory effects on other non-EC suppliers.
 Finally, the opening of the Portuguese and Spanish markets has led to an increase of intra-industry trade, and hence less acute labor adjustments problems.

 At the same time, however, for the Iberian manufacturers accession to the Community has also resulted in more competition.
-Since Portuguese and Spanish nominal tariffs averaged 10-20 percent before EC entry, and generally speaking manufacturing EC products were cheaper and more competitive, membership has resulted in an increase of imports from the EC and therefore, on a worsening in the balance of current account (and the closure of many industrial enterprises in Iberia).
+Since Portuguese and Spanish nominal tariffs averaged 10-20 percent before EC entry, and generally speaking manufacturing EC products were cheaper and more competitive, membership has resulted in an increase of imports from the EC and therefore, on a worsening in the balance of the current accounts (and the closure of many industrial enterprises in Iberia).
 The intensity of the adjustment, however, has been mitigated by the behavior of exchange rates and by the dramatic increase in the levels of investment in these two countries.
-Spain and Portugal have been attractive production bases since they both offered access to a large market of forty-eight million people, and a well-educated and cheap-compared with EC standards-labor base.
-In the end, the transitional periods adopted in the treaty to alleviate these adjustment problems and the financial support received from the EC played a very important role minimizing the costs for the sectors involved.
+Spain and Portugal have been attractive production bases since together they offer access to a large market of 48 million people, and a well-educated and cheap-compared with the EC standards-labor base.
+In the end, the transitional periods adopted in the treaty to alleviate these adjustment problems and the financial support received from the EC played a very important role in minimizing the costs for the sectors involved.

-Portugal and Spain had benefited from their Preferential Trade Agreements with the EC on manufacturing products.
-However, these agreements left both countries outside of the Common
+Portugal and Spain had benefited from their Preferential Trade Agreements with the EC on manufactured goods.
+However, these agreements left both countries outside of the Common Agricultural Policy (CAP).
+While the composition of GDP had changed significantly in both countries throughout the 1960s, in the 1970s agriculture was still a

-&lt;sup>19The framework for section on trade draws from Robert C. Hine, "Customs Union Enlargement and Adjustment: Spain's Accession to the European Community," in Journal of Common Market Studies XXVIII, 1 (September 1989).
+&lt;sup>20 The framework for the section on trade draws from Robert C. Hine, "Customs Union Enlargement and Adjustment: Spain's Accession to the European Community," in Journal of Common Market Studies, Volume XXVIII, No. 1.
+September 1989.

-&lt;sup>20Imports of manufactured goods in 1986 were equivalent to 11.0 percent of Spain's GDP.
-On the other hand, the relatively closed nature of the Spanish industry was also reflected in the amount of industrial exports, which was only 10.9 percent of GDP.
-In the EC the averages were 14.4 percent and 27.7 percent of GDP respectively.
+&lt;sup>21 Imports of manufactured goods in 1986 were equivalent to 11.0% of Spain's GDP.
+On the other hand, the relatively closed nature of the Spanish industry was also reflected in the amount of industrial exports which were only 10.9% of GDP.
+In the EC the averages were 14.4% and 27.7% of GDP respectively.
 Hine 1989, p.
 7.